howtographql/howtographql/content/backend/typescript-apollo/3-a-simple-mutation.md

 correctAnswer: 1
 ---

-In this section, you'll learn how to add a mutation to the GraphQL API.
+In this section, you'll learn how to add a mutation to your GraphQL API.
 This mutation will allow you to _post_ new links to the server.

 ### Creating a mutation for adding new links